-- 2. The goals and objectives related to the request; - To provide a vehicle for promoting the profession of teaching by supporting and enhancing existing and developing new Teaching as a Career (TAAC) clubs, CTE Education Pathways, and Education Academies in Hawaii public DOE and Charter high schools. - To motivate and encourage Hawaii high school students to pursue a career in teaching. - To inspire students in University of Hawaii system to enroll in coursework and programs that prepare them for a position in Hawaii public schools; - To involve Hawaii community stakeholders to support and participate in the Teaching as a Career (TAAC) Symposium, to highlight the importance of quality teaching.
+- The goals and objectives related to the request; - To provide a vehicle for addressing the critical shortage of teachers in Hawaii by promoting the profession of teaching by supporting and enhancing existing Teaching as a Career (TAAC) clubs, CTE Education Pathways, and Education Academies in Hawaii public DOE and Charter high schools, and in supporting the development of new clubs, pathways, and academies in public high schools. - To motivate and encourage Hawaii high school students to pursue a career in teaching in Hawaii public schools. - To support the formation of pre- and youth apprenticeship programs in the Hawaii Department of Education and Charter Schools in collaboration with the US Department of Labor's apprenticeship programs. - To inspire students in the University of Hawaii system to enroll in coursework and programs that prepare them for a position in Hawaii public schools; - To involve Hawaii community stakeholders to support and participate in the Teaching as a Career (TAAC) Symposium, to highlight the importance of quality teaching and bring awareness to the need for local, "home grown" teachers to serve their communities.